 \section{Summary and Conclusion}

-For DM composed of a bosonic field, numerical work in the last decade has shown that a general prediction of such a model is the formation of solitons.
+For DM composed of a bosonic field, numerical work in the last decade has shown that a general prediction of such a model is the formation of a soliton in every dark matter halo.
 Numerical and semi-analytic models can be used to compute the soliton mass function and merger rate.
 In the present work, we used the extended Press-Schechter formalism to first write down the soliton mass function assuming a core-halo mass relation with the host DM halos.
-Fig.~\ref{fig:star_mf} shows the resulting number density of solitons predicted in a standard cosmology.
+Figure~\ref{fig:star_mf} shows the resulting number density of solitons predicted in a standard cosmology.

 Using this result as a baseline, we then presented a new calculation of the soliton formation rate and merger rate, culminating in the double-differential formation rate, Eq.~\eqref{eq:formation_rate}.
 Solitons form and grow primarily due to mergers, and the formation rate can be used to calculate the rate of \emph{major mergers} of solitons of any given mass, Eq.~\eqref{eq:star_formation_rate}, and Fig.~\ref{fig:soliton_merger}.